Horizontal Tongue Piercings – Everything You Need To Know

 You can use a straight or curved barbell in this piercing, depending on how you have it placed.
 Whichever one you start with is the one you will have to stick with.
 No other jewelry aside from barbells can be used in a horizontal tongue piercing because you need a bar to go through the entire length of the piercing.

 While healing, you will need to wear titanium, gold, or surgical steel only.
-But metal barbells with acrylic balls can be a good option to help prevent tooth damage.
+Metal barbells with acrylic balls can be a good option to help prevent tooth damage.

 Be aware that cheap jewelry can cause allergic reactions that will lead to infection, and full acrylic is more likely to harbor bacteria.
 It can be safe as long as you clean the jewelry often.